 Beekeeping (Apiary) Inspection Program

 Throughout history, honey bees have played a vital role in agriculture.
 Along with producing honey, bees pollinate many of our fruit and vegetable crops.
 In Ohio, these include apples, melons, cucumbers and pumpkins.
-Nearly one-third of our diet benefits
+Nearly one-third of our diet benefits directly or indirectly from honey bee pollination.

-Over 4,000 beekeepers were licensed throughout Ohio in 2011.
-This represents nearly 15,000 honey bee colonies.
-Most newer beekeepers are hobbyists - approximately 90% of Ohio beekeepeers have five hives or less.
 Although Ohio Revised Code requires that all active bee colonies be registered, countless beekeepers choose not to.
 This can pose a wide variety of issues and can jeopardize the health of our local bee population.

-County Apiary Inspectors provide a valuable role in protecting our local beekeeping industry.
+County Apiary Inspectors play a valuable role in protecting our local beekeeping industry.
 Along with identifying issues related to bee hive design and colony location, a trained inspector can help in identifying potential disease that could negatively impact, or even wipe out a honey bee colony.
-Currently, at least 19 viruses that negatively impact honey bees have been identified in the U.S. Mites and beetles can also harm a bee colony.
-Colony Collapse Disorder (CCD), a phenomenon in which worker bees seem to simply disappear, is also a major concern around the world.

-Anyone who owns or possesses bees in the State of Ohio is required to complete an annual registration application by July 1st.
-The application fee is only $5.00 - a small price to pay considering all of the benefits an Apiary Inspector can provide during an annual inspection.
+The application fee is only $5.00 – a small price to pay considering all of the benefits an Apiary Inspector can provide during an annual inspection.

 Beekeeping Links & Resources